 Tracking days live for open job posts can help your hiring teams better understand how well your job posts are performing.
 It can tell you which ones need work and which ones can serve as positive examples for future job posts.

-It measures the period of time that a job post is live on an internet job board where potential candidates can apply.
+It measures the period of time that a job post is up on an internet job board where potential candidates can apply.
 Hiring teams can use this metric to gauge the impact of their job postings.

 What days live is not